wpscholar/Compass/README.md

 There's apparently a package dependency issue that means the _grunt-phplint_ package needs installing last.

+## Create A New Theme

+1. Clone or manually copy this repo to a new directory.
+- Update `name` and `capitalname` in `package.json`.
+- On the command line, `cd` into the new project directory and run `npm install`.
+- Run `grunt newtheme`.
+This will replace instances of `incipio` and `Incipio` for function names, class names, text domains, enqueued script and style handles, README, and so on.
+It will then run a build process to generate everything needed for the theme.

+It doesn't change filenames, so avoid theme-specific filenames in the original project.

 ## Things for the future

 ### Genericons